akueckes/z80pack/README.md

 - additional config settings in the system.conf file:
 	- set **dazzler_interlaced** to 1 to enable interlaced display with correct 62 Hz field rate for the Dazzler
 	- set **dazzler_line_sync** to 1 to enable more accurate timing for the Dazzler (also enables the even/odd line status flag)
-	- set **dazzler_descrete_scale** to 1 if you prefer window sizing with full multiples of the pixel count
+	- set **dazzler_discrete_scale** to 1 if you prefer window sizing with full multiples of the pixel count

 ## Notes on Cromemco D+7A
 - define HAS_D7A in the appropriate sim.h file to enable this emulation